kdavidmoore/final-project/README.md

 * [Nodemailer](http://nodemailer.com/)

 ### Custom AngularJS services
-* UserAuthService - provides a function to make sure that the token stored in $cookies is also stored in the MySQL database
+* UserAuthService - makes an $http GET request to the Node server (i.e., the API) to make sure that the token stored in $cookies is also stored in the MySQL database.
+* GetRequestService - provides functions that make $http GET requests to the the API.
-* HttpAbstractionService - provides functions that make $http get/post requests to the Node server
+* PostRequestService - provides functions that make $http POST requests to the API.
+* GeocodingService - makes an $http GET request to Google Maps Geocoding API to look up the geographic coordinates of the sample address.

 ### A note on using the leaflet map:
 If you download the source code and attempt to run the app on your computer, you will need a public access token from Mapbox.
 Otherwise, the embedded maps (in progress) will not work.
 Store your access token under app/constants/mapbox.constant.js like so: